st4rhub/ProgFonct/README.md

 ## Features

--   Returns the maximum flow of a graph g, given the sink and target nodes
+-   Returns the maximum flow of a graph, given the sink and target nodes
 -   Writes what the final "max flow" graph looks like into an svg file, titled _outfile.svg_

 ## Installation